-Trrishant S Sidhwani, Director and COO of Dreamzkrraft, shares, "Digital communication is the best way to go - with thematic designed video invitations and detailed itineraries.
+Trrishant S Sidhwani, Director and COO of Dreamzkrraft, shares, "Digital communication is the best way to go - with thematically designed video invitations and detailed itineraries.
 Gifts accompanying the invitation should be sent out from the source itself to reduce the number of hands it passes through before reaching the receiver.
-The vendor should ensure that packing, sanitisation and delivery takes place with complete regard to hygiene, following the recommended protocol for the current times."
+The vendor should ensure that packing, sanitization, and delivery takes place with complete regard to hygiene, following the recommended protocol for the current times."

 Custom Wedding Website

 Shruti Acharya advises, "Create a custom wedding website and logins for the intimate guest list so that they see those events which they are invited to.
-This can also be a great platform to entertain those guests who couldn’t make it the big day due to uncertain circumstances and situations.
-Plan for live feeds, game hours and more to keep the festivities going in the virtual world always."
+This can also be a great platform to entertain those guests who couldn’t make it to the big day due to uncertain circumstances and situations.
+Plan for live feeds, game hours, and more to keep the festivities going in the virtual world always."

 Using Social Media

-"Create a wedding Instagram page, where you can share live updates and special moments from your couples celebration on-the go.
+"Create a wedding Instagram page, where you can share live updates and special moments from your couples celebration on the go.
 Your clients can handle these websites themselves.
-Post-wedding, this can be the platform where they can share guest images, indulge in conversations and stay connected until the next big milestone," Acharya adds.
+Post-wedding, this can be the platform where they can share guest images, indulge in conversations, and stay connected until the next big milestone," Acharya adds.

 "Webcast the ceremony online on the private wedding website or on Zoom/BlueJeans.
 Allow everyone to send their love and blessings virtually while couples make the most of their big day with their closest family and friends," says Acharya.

-If couples had a planned guest list of 200 or more friends, family and acquaintances and had to suddenly re-plan an intimate wedding for 50 people only, communicating the change of plans to the remaining relatives might be very challenging.
+If couples had a planned guest list of 200 or more friends, family, and acquaintances and had to suddenly re-plan an intimate wedding for 50 people only, communicating the change of plans to the remaining relatives might be very challenging.
 Sawhney shares the most realistic advice, “This is a global pandemic which has left no one untouched.
-Communication, which is clear, honest and from the heart will be received with understanding.
+Communication, which is clear, honest, and from the heart will be received with understanding.
 Social distancing may be a part of our lives for longer than we can imagine right, so restructuring the guest list and informing guests with a heartfelt apology will be well accepted.
 We recommend personal messages and phone calls as they will go a long way in helping people to receive the message well.
 Today, everyone understands health comes first.
-Once the situation improves, depending on their plans, couples could always communicate their intention to hold a party or reception post pandemic.”
+Once the situation improves, depending on their plans, couples could always communicate their intention to hold a party or reception post-pandemic.”

 Planning Pre-wedding Virtual Events with Guests

 There is no doubt that Digitalisation has been a blessing as the clouds of a new normal wrap around our blues skies.
 Family and friends who live in a different city or country are attending wedding ceremonies through Zoom calls.
 Namha Malhotra and Edul Mahudavala, Founders of Castles & Coasters, share a new possibility.
 They reveal, “We are planning multiple virtual engagements for family & friends so that the near and dear ones of the couple can be a part of the celebrations.
-It’s very important to make the celebrations seem as fun and graceful as before and not let them miss the weddings of earlier times.
-Also, we are ensuring that communication and follow ups will now be pre and post the celebration for safeguarding good health of all family & friends.”
+It’s very important to make the celebrations seem like fun and graceful as before and not let them miss the weddings of earlier times.
+Also, we are ensuring that communication and follow-ups will now be pre and post celebration for safeguarding the good health of all family & friends.”

 Non-Saaya Dates, Weekday and Day Wedding Plans